 To achieve our water and stormwater goals, we will:

-Obtain and publicize more granular water use data, including quantity and quality.
+Obtain and publicize more granular water use data, including quantity and quality, by FY16.

-Reduce water use in all cooling towers by at least 50% by FY20.
+Reduce water use in all cooling towers by at least 50% by FY20, from the FY08 baseline.

 Incorporate water demand requirements into facilities standards by FY16.